taustation-fan/players-guide/README.md

 * rare trade goods (sell for 5000 credits or more)

 You can carry around what you find, up to a certain mass limit.
-If you carry around too much, you will get a warning that your are encumbered, and lower success rates for tests against the physical stats, and moving to a different area of the station reduces the physical stats.
+If you carry around too much, you will get a warning that you are encumbered, and lower success rates for tests against the physical stats, and moving to a different area of the station reduces the physical stats.

+If you are at 100% encumbered, you will be losing 10% of each of the physical stats with every move to the different area of the station.
+If one of your physical stats reaches 0 because of encumrance, you will lose consciousness and be taken to Sick Bay (you may even die if the station does not have a Sick Bay!), so try to offload heavy items at the first opportunity.

 If you don't want to carry around stuff, you can sell it (go to Market -> Vendors and then to your Inventory), store it (go to Market -> Storage,